Battle of Kuwait International Airport: 1st Marine Division

 An Iraqi counterattack was broken up by fire from 5 Marine artillery battalions.
 An assault by the 22nd Brigade of the Iraqi 5th Mechanized Division was broken at the point of attack by Marine Infantry.
 Company I of the 3rd Battalion, 9th Marines hit the Iraqi 22nd Brigade with close range fire from their Dragon ATGMs and handheld antitank weapons.
 Company C, 1st Tank Battalion would destroy 18 Iraqi vehicles during this particular engagement.
 The 1st Marine Division lost 1 M60A1 tank clearing a path through a minefield.
 The 1st Marine Division encountered more Iraqi opposition as it proceeded to move north.
 Elements of the 1st Marine Division came into contact with the Iraqi 15th Mechanized Brigade, 3rd Armored Division.
 During this engagement the Marines destroyed an additional 46 enemy vehicles and took approximately 929 POWs.
 Three Marines were wounded in the process.
 As the 1st Marine Division continued its advance it destroyed an additional 29 Iraqi combat vehicles and captured 320 POWs.
 During these engagements the most effective Iraqi unit appeared to be the Iraqi 449th Artillery Brigade.
 Its accurate fire killed a Marine and wounded 12 others.
 Marine Company C, 3rd Tank Battalion would have a tank damaged by Iraqi artillery fire.
 In return 1st Marine Division artillery would also prove its worth eliminating numerous enemy targets or driving off other Iraqi forces.
 The 1st Marine Division would encounter more Iraqi opposition along the way to the Kuwait International Airport destroying dozens of more Iraqi tanks and APCs while taking hundreds of additional POWs.
 Once the 1st Marine Division reached Kuwait International Airport they found what remained of the Iraqi 12th Armored Brigade, 3rd Armored Division defending it.
-The Marines destroyed 30 to 40 Iraqi T-72 tanks which had taken up defensive positions around the airport.
 The Marines also encountered T-62 tanks in dispersed and understrength platoon and company units.
-They were knocked out by TOWs at long range.
+They were knocked out by BGM-71 TOWs at long range.
 By the end of the day the Iraqi 3rd Armored Division was totally destroyed.
 The Iraqi 3rd Armored Division losses included more than 250 T-55/62s and 70 T-72 tanks.